 © 2014-

-The idea for this 'local' offshore radio station had originated in late 1965 when, inspired by the success of stations in the south east of England, a group of businessmen got together to make plans for a similar operation to serve Yorkshire and the north east.
+The idea for this 'local' offshore radio station had originated in late 1965 when, inspired by the success of stations in the south east of England, and having failed to persuade Radio Caroline to launch a North East station from the Mi Amigo,a group of businessmen got together to make plans for a similar operation to serve Yorkshire and the north east.
+The planned station was to be called Radio Yorkshire, but on registering the name it was discovered that someone else had already claimed it, but had done nothing with it.
+It was decided instead to forget the 'parochial' Yorkshire tag and use the wavelength as name, to give it wider appeal and help listeners find it on the dial.

 The three businessmen initially involved were Don Robinson (who had financial interests in various tourism and leisure projects), Bill Pashby (a local fisherman based in Scarborough) and Roland Hill (who owned farmland on the outskirts of Scarborough).
 News of the project quickly spread through Scarborough and many local businessmen expressed an interest in using the services of the proposed station to advertise their company's products.
 Foremost amongst these was local supermarket owner, Wilf Proudfoot, who initially approached all local advertising agencies to try and find out how he could buy airtime on the planned station to promote his stores.